ucsb-cs56/ucsb-cs56.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

 * open source, and
 * contain only static html, css and javascript.

-All you have to do is create a separate branch called `gh-pages`, and push to it.
-You can even change the default branch from `master` to `gh-pages`, so that you really don't have to think about branches much, except during the initial setup of the repo.
+All you have to do is change some default settings in your repo.

-All of that that works perfectly for javadoc, at least for public repos.
+All of this works perfectly for javadoc... at least for public repos.

 <div markdown="1" style="float:right; width:780px" >